Chapter 25 BWV 19 Es erhub sich ein Streit

 The point is that Bach has made this cantata a personal statement of Man’s situation within God’s sphere of protection.
 This is not a simplistic proclamation of praise for the Almighty and His band of angels.
 The message here is more profound and it is this: God has, in His mercy and wisdom, created the forces which protect us from Satan’s raging.
 He has done this in order to protect even the most miserable of worm-like sinners (tenor recitative) and it is our responsibility, with the help of the angels, to keep steadfast and true whilst offering eternal gratitude to the God who made all this possible.

-Bach does away with the opening ritornello statement, latterly using only a few short instrumental sections as punctuation marks to separate the structural sections.
+Bach does away with the opening ritornello statement, latterly using only a few short instrumental sections as punctuation marks to separate the structural choral sections.
 The first (bars 38-52) marks the end of the A section.
 The second (bars 58-62) forms the transition between the two halves of the stanza i.e. the battle and the victory.
-The third and longest denotes the end of the middle section and leads back to the da capo repeat.
+The third, and longest, denotes the end of the middle section and leads back to the da capo repeat.

 Clearly Bach dispenses with any opening instrumental section because he wants the opening phrase to have immediate dramatic effect----there arose great strife/discord.
 Even the notion of ‘rising’ is conveyed in the first vocal interval, an upward stretching octave.
 This striking sound quickly dissolves into a continuous flowing of semiquavers on the word Streit----strife, dominating the first section of the movement.

 Tumult is further suggested by the order of fugal entries first rising (B, T, A and S from bar 1) and then falling (S, A, T and B from bar 8).
-The flowing semi-quaver melismas are a continuing feature of the movement conveying different images on different words: strife, raging, vengeance, the host [of angels] and the cruelty [of Satan].
+The flowing semi-quaver melismas are a continuing feature of the movement,conveying different images on key words: strife, raging, vengeance, the host [of angels] and the cruelty [of Satan].

 Readers may consider how many of the great choruses begin, like this one, without any form of instrumental pre-amble.
 It raises the technical issue, how the basses got their first note.
 Surreptitiously provided by one of the instrumentalists?
 Obtained from a short improvised 'prelude' on the organ?